- 100% No Win No Fee

 A financial dependent is someone who relies on the deceased for their living expenses and any joint financial responsibilities.
 This usually includes the deceased’s de facto partner or spouse, their children, and any other financial dependents.

-The de facto partner or spouse was in a close personal or interdependent relationship with the insured party, as recognised by the legislation in their Australian state of residence.
+- This definition includes a de facto partner or spouse who was in a close personal or interdependent relationship with the insured party, as recognised by the legislation in their Australian state of residence.

-A child includes adopted children, stepchildren, a spouse’s children, ex-nuptial child or someone defined as a child by the Family Law Act 1975.
+A child includes adopted children, stepchildren, a spouse’s children, ex-nuptial children or someone defined as a child by the Family Law Act 1975.

 Beneficiary Nominations